-I come from a background of theater, busking and children’s entertainment so I know a little bit about magic, a little bit about balloon sculpting and a little bit about juggling.
-And after watching Water on Mars, it became clear to me that I actually know a very little bit about juggling.
+I come from a background of theater, busking and children’s entertainment.
+As such, I know a little bit about magic, a little bit about balloon sculpting and a little bit about juggling.
+After watching Water on Mars, though, it became clear to me that I actually know a very little bit about juggling.

 “For audience members who expect to see a typical juggling show, we’re glad to disappoint you.”

 – Wes, Tony, and Patrik of Plastic Boom

 The above quote is the first thing you read about the show in the New Victory Theater‘s Playbill.
 While I was impressed at the blunt confidence of the statement, I’m a New Yorker.
 I don’t impress easily.
 Plus, I knew a little bit about juggling, so I figured I’d be a tough audience.